The latest release of Angular has landed (and of course, Kendo UI is fully compatible). Check out the best of what's new in Angular 5.

 There are some breaking changes to watch out for, mainly that Angular now requires TypeScript 2.4.x.
 Outside of that any breaking changes will only affect you if you implemented certain parts of Angular, so here's a list of some of the breaking changes to be aware of:

 As mentioned before, for even more information you can refer to Angular's official changelog file on GitHub.
+To keep up with the latest with Angular you can also refer to this resource on all things Angular.

 That's right folks!
 Thanks to the work of the Kendo UI dev team, who followed the RC releases of Angular 5 closely, I can proudly say that Kendo UI supports Angular 5 today!
 In fact, we've had full support even before November 1st as all packages have been tested throughout the various RCs and passed tests against Angular 5 as well.
 So, feel free to upgrade to Angular 5 and keep on using (or start using—what are you waiting for?)
 Kendo UI in your applications!